nicokz/LH/README.md

 ## **Raspberry Pi RP2040 Watch**

-This is MicroPython experemental code for particular hardware (see.
-Introduction) based on Raspberry Pi RP2040 with GC9A01 and QMIC88658
+This is MicroPython experemental code for particular hardware (see, Introduction) based on Raspberry Pi RP2040 with GC9A01 and QMIC88658

 ## **Introduction**